Ethnic groups in Latin America: Skin pigmentation

 In Latin America, human skin color and ancestry are often conflated, with lighter skin commonly assumed as indicative of higher levels of European ancestry.
 A 20th century study on Mexican Americans used skin reflectance data (a method of measuring the lightness or darkness of skin) as an estimation of European ancestry.
 However, genetic evidence published in 2019 has challenged this presumption.
 A genome-wide association study of 6000 Latin Americans from Mexico, Brazil, Colombia, Chile and Peru found that the strongest correlation for light skin color in these populations was actually an amino acid variant of the MFSD12 gene; which is absent in Europeans, but very common in East Asians and Native Americans.
-The old presumption that lighter skin in Latin Americans is an indicator of European ancestry was unjustified.
+The presumption that lighter skin in Latin Americans is an indicator of European ancestry was somewhat unjustified, depending on the gene for light skin.

 Argentina

-Genetically, the composition of Argentina is mostly European in ancestry, with both Native American and African contributions.
+Genetically, the composition of Argentina is mostly European in ancestry, with Native American and African contributions.

+According to a 2006 autosomal DNA study the genetic structure of Argentina would be: 78.0% European, 19.4% Amerindian and 2.5% African.
+Using other methods it was found that it could be: 80.2% European, 18.1% Amerindian and 1.7% African.

-A 2009 autosomal DNA study found that of the total Argentine population, 78.5 percent of the national genepool was European, 17.3 percent Native American, and 4.2 percent African.
+A 2010 autosomal DNA study found that of the total Argentine population, 78.5% percent of the national genepool was European, 17.3% percent Amerindian, and 4.2% percent African.

+According to a 2021 investigation, the study of autosomal DIPs show that the genetic contribution is 77.8% European, 17.9% Amerindian and 4.2% African.
+The X-DIPs matrilineal show 52.9% European, 39.6% Amerindian, and 7.5% African.

+A 2022 study based on over 2.785 DNA samples revealed a genetic composition of: 85% Caucasian (74% European + 11% Middle East of which 7% is Jewish), 13% Amerindian and 1% African.

-An unweighted autosomal study of blood donors from 2012 found the following composition among samples in four regions of Argentina: 65% European, 31% Native American and 4% African.
+An unweighted autosomal study from 2012 based in 441 DNA samples found the following composition among samples in the Northeast, Salta, Chubut and Buenos Aires: 65% European, 31% Amerindian and 4% African.
 The study's conclusion was not to achieve a generalized autosomal average of the country, but rather the existence of genetic heterogeneity among differing sample regions.